 Studies (such as Time and the Payoff to Value Investors) have shown that holding periods beyond 12 months can generate higher returns than shorter periods.

-For that reason, as well as to minimise the workload of managing 60 positions in this portfolio, my target holding period is 5 years during which time each position will be effectively ignored.
+For that reason, as well as to minimise the workload of managing 60 positions in this portfolio, my target holding period is five years, during which time each position will be effectively ignored.

 This may be an unusual strategy, but as Ben Graham said: